History of Beckley Rotary Club

 The Crippled Children’s Clinic and the annual Woodrow Wilson Football Banquet were originated and sponsored for many years.
 Five exchange students have been hosted, and three have been sent to other countries.
 Youth activities have been important, including sponsoring one or more candidates to Mountaineer Boys’ State and Rhododendron Girls’ State each year.
 A.U.
 Ticche took a group of students to a Community Affairs Forum in Cincinnati in 1986, and frequent tours to Washington, D.C. were led by Rotarians in earlier years.

-Leslie Gates has also held the Presidency of the National Society of Professional Engineers, and is a Trustee of West Virginia University.
-Leo Vecellio attained national recognition in his field of construction.
-Dr. Paul Loflin has held local, state, national and international offices in Dental Associations.
 Many members have served on the Beckley Common Council and several as Mayor of Beckley.
-Past President Hewlett C. Smith served as Governor of West Virginia (1965-1969).
+Past Rotary President, Hewlett C. Smith served as Governor of West Virginia (1965-1969).
 The list of community business leaders is legendary.